Start planning ahead for your someday.

 All payments are backed by the insurance company, not the credit union.

 There are several categories of investments that offer the potential for individual tax savings.
-For instance, investing in an IRA allows same year income tax deductions and deferred tax payment on earnings if withdrawn at retirement.
+For instance, investing in a Roth IRA or Traditional IRA allows same year income tax deductions and deferred tax payment on earnings if withdrawn at retirement.
 Another example would be municipal bonds which generally offer tax free income depending where you live.
 If a bond isn’t held until maturity, value can be lost.
 Other investments such as annuities offer tax deferred earnings.

 Long-term Care Insurance (LTCI)